clockwrk/willsono/README.md

 A submission to a William Sonoma coding challenge.

-Given a JSON file with an input of products designed a page that meets this criteria:
+Given a JSON file with an input of products designed a page that meets these criteria:
 * Consumes the JSON of products
 * Builds the product details page with all products
 * Displays the product details, including price, product name and the main hero image